 Abdominal ultrasound is used to examine the internal organs such as the liver, gallbladder, spleen, and kidneys.
 It is also possible to examine some of the blood vessels supplying these organs, like the aorta.
 They are performed for a number of reasons, including finding the cause of abdominal pain, kidney infections, diagnose tumours, or to look for gallstones and kidney stones.

 Cardiac ultrasound is also called echocardiogram.
 It is used to look at the size, shape, and motion of the heart and to examine the associated vessels.
-There are more specialised examinations including contrast echocardiogram, that is more invasive as the contrast solution is injected, and transoesophageal echocardiogram.
+Furthermore, there are more specialised examinations including contrast echocardiogram, that is more invasive as the contrast solution is injected, and transoesophageal echocardiogram.

 Cardiac ultrasounds are performed for a variety of reasons, to evaluate a heart murmur, to look for clots or changes in the structure of the heart, the valve or the surroundings, and to assess motion or blood flow.

 Ultrasound examinations performed of the vascular system, the veins and arteries.
 A Doppler ultrasound allows the assessment of blood flow in most parts of the body.
-This allows the identification of thrombosis, aneurysms, and other abnormalities.
+Hereby, it allows for identification of thrombosis, aneurysms, and other abnormalities.

 Paediatric and neonatal

 Paediatric and neonatal use of ultrasound are similar to that of the adult, in the different medical specialties.
 In neonatal it is also often used to produce pictures of the brain and examine the cerebrospinal fluid.
-In small children ultrasound examinations can in some cases replace X-ray.
+Furthermore, ultrasound examinations can in some cases replace X-ray in small children.

 A transcranial ultrasound is also called an echoencephalogram.
 It produces images of the brain and cerebrospinal fluid.
-Ultrasound waves does not easily penetrate bone, and therefore this is most common in infants.
+Ultrasound waves does not easily penetrate bone, and therefore, this is most common in infants.
 In adults the most common is a transcranial Doppler examination that shows the blood flow through the major vessels of the brain.
-It isused to diagnose emboli, stenosis or other vascular abnormalities and to monitor the blood flow during surgery.
+For instance, it is used to diagnose emboli, stenosis or other vascular abnormalities, and to monitor the blood flow during surgery.